LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/boys-are-just-like-girls.md

 &nbsp;

-Everytime he wondered
+Everytime she looked at him,

 his heart started pounding,

-and when she looked at him

-he could glare a halo;

-that was bittersweet,
+and that was bittersweet,

 seeing that much halo,